BlackStrike-Studio/BlackStrike-Studio.github.io/readme.txt

 - Includes the guide for a website, includign links to all scripts/plugins/addons that are needed.
 Simply Copy-Past into new HTML file and insert information as needed

-scriptlink.txt
-- Holds links to up-to-date scripts/plugins/addons hosted online.
-Useful if not stored directly on server

 currentscript.txt
 - Tells what current scripts/plugins/addons are used (Including Version if stored locally)